 Please check your child's book bag on a daily basis, as information is often sent home in them.

-Our PE days are Monday and Wednesday.
-On Monday's we will doing indoor PE and will change at school.
-Please come to school in your PE kit on Wednesday for outdoor PE.
+Our PE days are Monday and Tuesday.
+Please come to school in your PE kit on Monday for outdoor PE.
+On Tuesdays we will be doing indoor PE and will change at school.

 Daily Check List: